 Commencement was livestreamed for the first time to accommodate out-of-area and homebound family members and friends.

-WSU Vancouver Health Services opens offering students basic health care services on campus.
+WSU Vancouver Health Services opened offering students basic health care services on campus.

 WSU Vancouver developed and launched the 2016 – 2021 strategic plan.
-It identifies five goals: research, student success, growth, equity and diversity, and community.
+It identified five goals: research, student success, growth, equity and diversity, and community.

 The Carson College of Business Center for Student Success was opened.